blacruz17/tfm/README.md

 ## R scripts
 The `R_scripts` directory contains the R files for the alpha and beta diversity analyses, the random forest classifier, and the patient similarity network.
 It also contains the R script used to adjust HUMANnN3 output for batch effect.
 - `alpha_and_beta_diversity.R`: performs alpha and beta diversity analyses, as well as batch effect correction; and plots the corresponding figures
+  - **_Note:_** this script uses files obtained from the online version of the source papers, as well as intermediate files obtained with MetaPhlAn for the MetaHit subjects.
+The final species table and metadata table are available in the `DATA/` directory.
 - for the **random forest**:
   - `randomForest_preprocessing.R`: filters species with low abundances, correlated features and performs CLR transformation on the data
   - `randomForest_tuning.R`: tries different configurations for the model and obtains hyperparameter tuning and ROC curves figures